yowainwright/yowainwright.github.io/_drafts/2016-09-30-html-is-easy.md

 featured_image: /assets/os.svg
 ---

-After discussing concepts of [semantic html](https://en.wikipedia.org/wiki/Semantic_HTML) with a co-worker this week, I decided to go home and feel vindicated in how much I knew by reading spec on html on [mdn](https://developer.mozilla.org/en-US/).
-Like all stories that start out this way - wow, _I was wrong_!
-Not only was I wrong, but I haven't been leveraging many features that might make webpages I write more usable and perhaps with less css.

-> Like all stories that start out this way - wow, _I was wrong_!

-## Why am I okay admitting that my html could be improved?
+Most developers seem to have gone the route of bulldozing right past _deep html_ learning 🚜.
+It makes sense.
+We're given jobs where quizzes and interview questions demand answers that have nothing to do with - can you write valid html?
+If developers were asked that question, I imagine some might even feel insulted.

+[Semantic html](https://en.wikipedia.org/wiki/Semantic_HTML) is often an assumed part of writing webpages - like, 'of course the webpges are semantic' or 'is that even a issue with modern webpages?'

 I'm not the only one.

 -   [Google Search](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwww.google.com%2F) doesn't render valid html.
 -   Neither does [Facebook](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwww.facebook.com%2F)

 Most developers seem to have gone the route of bulldozing right past _deep html_ learning 🚜.
 It makes sense.
 We're given jobs where quizzes and interview questions demand answers that have nothing to do with - can you write valid html?
 If developers were asked that question, I imagine some might even feel insulted.

 Furthermore, within our jobs we're often given tasks from designs or user experiences which may ask us to break the standard html patterns.
 We work in browsers that will render a page that looks awesome anyway - so what's the whoop?
 It seems in the everyday developer environment Html doesn't _really_ matter.
 It's all about other things. 🤔